TsukiCTF/Lovely-Potato/README.md

 You can easily switch binaries in the repo any time without having to recode Invoke-LovelyPotato.ps1.
 Ex) Recompiling JuicyPotato for customization / Obfuscating your meterpreter for AV evasion

-## Demo
-Setting up & Testing Lovely Potato against HackTheBox machine (starting at 6:43) https://youtu.be/f-JDU0GlRIw?t=403 (the video got taken down and is in appeal process)

 [1]: https://github.com/ohpe/juicy-potato
 [2]: https://ci.appveyor.com/project/ohpe/juicy-potato/build/artifacts